Experiment design for impulse response identification with signal matrix models: Experiment design with the SMM

 While this feature appears to be peculiar to the SMM model formulation, the fact that the optimal input depends on the true system that one intends to identify is a known limitation of many experiment design approaches \citep{Goodwin_book}.
 In this spirit, the solution proposed here consists of adopting a \emph{baseline} model to approximately estimate the sequence $(y_i^d)_{i=0}^{N-L'-1}$ as a function of the input trajectory (precisely, its first $N-L'$ data points).
 The sought linear map between input and output can then be approximated as

-where the square Toeplitz matrix $H^b$ consists of the coefficients of the FIR baseline model $(h_i^b)_{i=0}^{n_b}$, with $n_b-1\leq N-L'$.
-When $n_b-1 < N-L'$, the last $N-L'-n_b-1$ coefficients of the baseline FIR model are set to zero and $H^b$ will have zero diagonals in the corresponding lower left part.
-This model reflects prior knowledge of the system and can be obtained either from first principles or from an identification based on a previous experiment.
+where the square Toeplitz matrix $H^b$ consists of the coefficients $(h_i^b)_{i=0}^{n_b}$, with $n_b-1\leq N-L'$, of the baseline model.
+When $n_b-1 < N-L'$, the last $N-L'-n_b-1$ coefficients are set to zero and $H^b$ will have zero diagonals in the corresponding lower left part.
+The baseline model reflects prior knowledge of the system and can be obtained either from first principles or from an identification based on a previous experiment.
 As shown in \citep{Chen_Auto12} in the context of regularized LS estimation, the use of baseline models can be seen from a Bayesian viewpoint as putting a prior on the mean of the impulse response.
 By virtue of (\ref{baseline_vect}), $Y_p$ will be approximated in the design problem by $\tilde{Y}_p(u^d,H^b)$, which is a matrix function with Hankel structure linearly dependent on the optimized input trajectory $(u_i^d)_{i=0}^{N-L'-1}$ for a fixed baseline model $H^b$:

 The second challenge is that constraint (\ref{ED_goal_2}) is highly nonlinear in the input trajectory.
-This constraint enforces that the vector $g$, the Euclidean norm of which is to be minimized, solves the MLE problem and is thus an SMM estimator.
+This constraint enforces that the vector $g$, whose Euclidean norm has to be minimized, solves the MLE problem and is thus an SMM estimator.
 The solution proposed here is to replace (\ref{ED_goal_2}) by the KKT conditions associated with the approximated version of the MLE problem (\ref{eqn:opt0}), which are an equivalent set of constraints but more amenable to numerical optimization.
 Specifically, the MLE problem (\ref{eqn:opt0}) obtained by replacing the original covariance $\Sigma_y$ with its diagonal relaxation $\bar{\Sigma}_y$ is:

 The KKT conditions are then derived by using the same approximations proposed in \citep{Ming_SMM_Arxiv}.
 In particular: the first term is approximated by a first-order expansion around the point $g_0$, i.e. $ \text{logdet}(\bar{\Sigma}_y(g)) \approx \text{logdet}(\bar{\Sigma}_{y}(g_0))+\text{tr}\left(\bar{\Sigma}_{y}(g_0)^{-1}\left(\bar{\Sigma}_{y}(g)-\bar{\Sigma}_{y}(g_0)\right)\right)$; the bilinearity in the second term is resolved by taking a zero-order approximation of the denominator around the point $g_0$.
 As a result, the expression for the objective function of (\ref{eqn:optsqp}), aside for constant terms, is approximated by: